 Sierra Valley is a stunning alpine valley the size of Lake Tahoe nestled between the Sierra Nevada, the Cascade Range and the Great Basin.
 The Valley is host to many historic cattle ranches, beautiful old dairy barns, market farms and talented artisans of widely varied media.
-At the headwaters of the Middle Fork of the Feather River, the Valley’s freshwater marshes, grass meadows and sage steppes provide varied habitats that support a wide array of wildlife, including growing herds of pronghorn antelope, mule deer and the occasional elk.
+At the headwaters of the wild & scenic Middle Fork of the Feather River, the Valley’s freshwater marshes, grass meadows and sage steppes provide varied habitats that support a wide array of wildlife, including growing herds of pronghorn antelope, mule deer and the occasional elk.
 It is a nationally designated Important Bird Area, with over 260 bird species visiting during the course of a year.

-The Sierra Valley Art & Ag Trail is an event of the Sierra County Arts Council, developed through the cooperative efforts of residents, local organizations, our sponsors, funders and many individual artists and family-owned farms and ranches.
+The Sierra Valley Art & Ag Trail is an event of the Sierra County Arts Council, with major funding from the Sierra Nevada Conservancy.The event was developed through the cooperative efforts of residents, local organizations, our sponsors, funders and many individual artists and family-owned farms and ranches.